dagelf/pi/README.md

     # For some reason Ubuntu sets dnsmasq up as a service when you explicitly install it, undo it!
     # systemctl disable dnsmasq.service
     # systemctl stop dnsmasq.service
-    # rm /etc/resolv.conf  # this is a symlink to a dynamic file, will automatically be recreated
+    # rm /etc/resolv.conf  # this is a symlink to a dynamic file, which gets automatically overwritten
+    # echo nameserver 1.1.1.1 > /etc/resolv.conf # use cloudflare DNS, or change to your own
     # I have also seen newer firefoxes take over port :53, to disable this open about:config and
     # look for network.dns.offline-localhost and set it to false

-Configure an IP addres on your network interface:
+Configure an IP addres on your network interface - your interface name will likely be different:

+    # ip link || ifconfig # to find your ethernet interface name
     # ifconfig eno1 192.168.10.1 up

 If you want to give your Pi internet access through the server: (this is super useful in a lot of networking settings too!)